3453-315h/lxc-Privilege-Escalation/README.md

-# lxc-Privilage-Escalation
+# lxc-Privilege-Escalation

 ## Description

-lxc Privilage Escalation Is An Automation Tool To Exploit The Linux xlc Group Misconfiguration Which Leads To Get High Previlage (root) In The Compromised Server Or Machine
+lxc Privilage Escalation Is An Automation Tool To Exploit The Linux xlc Group Misconfiguration Which Leads To Get High Previlege (root) In The Compromised Server Or Machine

 ## Requitements